ordinaryexperts/aws-marketplace-oe-patterns-drupal/README.md

 Optional configurations include the following:
 * Integration of CloudFront as a CDN solution
 * ElastiCache caching layer, ready for easy configuration with the CDN and memcached modules for Drupal.
-* Contain your Drupal infrastructure in a new VPC, or provide this CloudFront stack with an exisitng VPC id and subnets.
+* Contain your Drupal infrastructure in a new VPC, or provide this CloudFront stack with an existing VPC id and subnets.
 * Support for SSL by supplying the ARN of an existing certificate from AWS Certificate Manager.

 Comprehensive, professional cloud hosting for Drupal at the click of a button.